 “70% of chief strategists express little confidence in their ability to close the gap between strategy and execution.”

 In reality, strategy execution is like building a fire — it requires constant attention and input to stay alive.

 Strategy execution is a collaborative process, requiring focus and iteration to succeed.
 While top-level leaders can communicate strategy, your managers or teams may not understand it.
 As Harvard Business Review notes, aligning your organization from top to bottom (traditionally) doesn’t mean they operate well cross-functionally.

 Leaders can’t just plan the strategy and cascade it down the organizational line.
-Strategy execution is a never-ending process of planning, alignment, execution, and optimization.
+The strategy execution process is a never-ending cycle of planning, alignment, execution, and optimization.

 Strategy execution is not simple

 We didn’t title this article, “4 Simple Stages to Strategy Execution” for a reason.
 Successful strategy execution is complicated by nature.
 Take Kaplan & Norton’s Strategy Execution Model, with its distinct stages, complex information flow, and interdependencies:

 With constantly moving processes, communication through hierarchies, and its overall subjective nature, strategy execution is an in-depth process for any sized organization.
 But mastering your strategy execution process begins with making the complicated simple.